mrahbari/java-interview-questions/intermediate-to-experienced.md

 ---
 ### > What is JDBC?

-JDBC is an abbreviation for Java Database Connector.
 JDBC is an abstraction layer used to establish connectivity between an existing database and a Java application

 JDBC stands for "Java Database Connectivity."
 It is a Java API (Application Programming Interface) that provides a standard way for Java programs to interact with relational databases.
 JDBC enables Java applications to perform database operations such as connecting to databases, executing SQL queries, updating and retrieving data, and managing database transactions.